maxking/docker-mailman/web/README.md

   not set, the default is set to `sqlite:///opt/mailman-web-data/mailmanweb.db`.
 The standard docker-compose.yaml comes with it set to a postgres database.
-It is not must to change this if you are happy with postgresql.
+It is not must to change this if you are happy with PostgreSQL.

 - `MAILMAN_REST_URL`: The URL to the Mailman core's REST API server.
 Defaut value is `http://mailman-core:8001`.